Navigating the Reports Tab

 How can you use this data?
 This metric can be used to see where students' knowledge is in relation to their peers.
 When you know what level the student is working at, you can decide to either increase or decrease workload, and/or change the level of difficulty.
 This is also useful for grouping students by proficiency level.

 Best will show you both a percentage and the number of correct answers from the student's best set.
+First shows the same for the first played set.
 Last shows the same thing for the most recent set.
 The bottom number shows the total number of correct answers out of the number of cards in the deck.